 Mycoplasma genitalium can cause pelvic inflammatory disease (PID), an infection of the uterus and fallopian tubes, which can cause chronic pelvic pain and sometimes even infertility.
 Mycoplasma genitalium can lead to an inflamed cervix (cervicitis), and can also cause chronic pain, infection and inflammation of the testicles and urethra (urethritis).

 Mycoplasma genitalium is treated with oral antibiotics.
-Often, it is just one pill.
-The doctor will ask you to come back two to four weeks after treatment to be tested again to make sure the infection has cleared.
-If not, you may have to take a second round of a different antibiotic.
+The doctor will ask you to come back two weeks after treatment to be tested again.
+In some instances, you may need to take a second round of a different antibiotic to make sure the infection has cleared.
 Avoid sex without condoms until you know your treatment has worked.
 Current sexual partners will need to get treated at the same time.

 Condoms are the best way to protect yourself and your partner from mycoplasma genitalium and other STIs.
 Since many STIs including mycoplasma genitalium may have no signs or symptoms, it’s a good idea to have regular sexual health check-ups.